Cochabamba Bolivia Travel Guide

 A social center with good value, popular with backpackers.

-A historic hotel with good features, often including a pool.
+A historic hotel with good amenities, typically with a pool.

-Experience a peaceful rural retreat in the surrounding valleys, connecting with the natural world and local agricultural life.
+Experience a peaceful rural retreat in the surrounding valleys, connecting with nature and local agricultural life.
 Meals often prepared with fresh local produce.

 For cultural immersion, stay with a local family through language schools or cultural organizations.
 Practice Spanish and gain firsthand experience of daily Bolivian life.

-Seek out smaller, independent hotels within the historic city center to discover colonial charm and a tangible link to Cochabamba's past.
+Seek out smaller, independent hotels within the historic city center to discover colonial charm and a real connection to Cochabamba's past.